 Most patients that experience relief of their pain have it occur within a few months.
 Changes usually begin to occur within a few weeks.
 I have had several other patients I have “given up” on email me a year or two later relating how their pain markedly decreased or essentially disappeared.

 The answer to chronic pain is that there is not one answer.
 All aspects of pain must be addressed simultaneously.
-There is never one “fix” and that includes surgery.
-The neurological pathways always win.
-Just stay in the game.
-Keep using the tools that work for you and let yourself heal.
+There is never one “fix.”
+The neurological circuits are permanently embedded.
+Just be persistent in using the tools that work for you and let yourself heal.

 DON’T GIVE UP – EVER!!